 If you can improve your home’s energy efficiency while using eco-friendly insulation materials, that can be the best of both worlds!

-Are you interested in installing environmentally friendly insulation for your walls, attic or entire home?
-Contact Hinkle Insulation & Drywall today!
+Interested in installing environmentally friendly insulation for your walls, attic or entire home?
+Contact Hinkle Insulation online or call (512) 523-5395!

 The following are types of eco-friendly insulation you may want to consider for your home:

 Cellulose insulation is one of the most environmentally friendly home insulation materials.
-It is made up of 80 to 85 percent recycled newsprint, and the remaining 15 percent consists of borax, boric acid or ammonium sulfate, which helps make the newsprint fibers more fire resistant—and can help to repel insects!
+It’s made up of 80% to 85% recycled newsprint, and the remaining 15% consists of borax, boric acid or ammonium sulfate, which helps make the newsprint fibers more fire-resistant — and can help repel insects!

-Cotton insulation consists of about 85 percent recycled denim, while the remaining 15 percent is made up of plastic treated with borate, the same fire retardant and insect repellent used in cellulose insulation.
+About 85% of this material is made from recycled denim, while the remaining 15% is comprised of plastic treated with borate, the same fire retardant and insect repellent used in cellulose.
 The material delivers an insulation rating of about R-3.4 per inch.

-If you have been looking to benefit from installing eco-friendly home insulation, talk to our team at Hinkle Insulation & Drywall!
+If you’ve been looking to benefit from installing eco-friendly home insulation, talk to our team at Hinkle Insulation & Drywall!
 We’ll help you achieve the insulation levels you need to keep your home comfortable and efficient while being mindful of the environment.

 We offer a wide assortment of insulation products to suit your specific needs.